MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 ## Installer args:

-The installer execuatable accepts the [Microsoft Standard Installer command-line options](https://docs.microsoft.com/en-us/windows/win32/msi/standard-installer-command-line-options)
+The installer executable accepts the [Microsoft Standard Installer command-line options](https://docs.microsoft.com/en-us/windows/win32/msi/standard-installer-command-line-options)

 Here are the common commands you may want: